Natchitoches Christmas Festival Featured in

 Natchitoches Christmas Festival Parade dates back to the 1940s.
 Currently, the colourful procession takes off at the campus of Northwestern State University and winds through the streets of the Historic District.
 College and high school bands, dance groups, queens, themed floats, and lots of costumed characters make this parade a favourite with local families.
 Thousands come to watch Mrs. Claus and Santa Claus kicking off the holiday season.
 Other parade royalty includes the Miss City of Lights, the Christmas Belles, the Christmas Angels, Miss Natchitoches Teen, and Miss Merry Christmas.

-The 2020 edition requires a purchase of pre-sold armbands ($10) to enter the Riverbank area on Saturdays.
 Lots of food vendors will welcome guests on the Riverbank all seven days of the week.
 The shops and restaurants on Front Street can be accessed without an armband even on Saturdays.
 Guests will be encouraged to wear masks and practice social distancing throughout the season.